 When you're on the hunt to find a way to have your website content made for you, then it's inevitable that you will stumble across the websites and profiles of freelancers who normally work from home or a designated office that isn't tied to an agency.
 Freelancers account for a majority of the creative workforce in the United States, so most businesses will outsource their marketing to such people.

-If you have a moderate to smaller budget and would like a more personal, one-to-one level of content creation, then the freelance will more than likely be the best type for you to work with.
+If you have a moderate to a smaller budget and would like a more personal, one-to-one level of content creation, then the freelancer will more than likely be the best type for you to work with.
 However, you also have to be careful with freelancers who might be new to the industry and aren't yet professional enough to handle deadlines and content requests, or who may be unfamiliar with your industry.

-Three types, three options for you to have the best content yet for your website.
+There you go, three options for you to have the best content yet for your website.
 There's no reason to skip out on great content, especially when you already have so many ways to get that content in this day and age.

 Get your FREE GUIDE to Hiring Expert Content Writers